 I spent a lot of time and energy calling everyone who regularly sent me bills or checks, telling them both about my new address and to expect the returned mail.
 Fortunately, they all took good care of me, but it was still a month before I had all my late checks and bills at the new place, because it took so long for the mail to be returned to sender.
 In the meantime, they bounced some mail back from my bank, causing the bank to close my ATM card for fear of fraud – yet another phone call and inconvenience for me to deal with.

 Get it?
 My new post office, for lack of a better term, reverse-forwarded it back to my old one.
 Now how on earth does that happen?
 And the package mysteriously disappeared forever.
 They swore the carrier had delivered it, so they assumed the new tenants in my old apartment had opened the mail and kept it.
 I have my doubts about that.
-I’m sure it can happen, but I’ve never had anyone steal my mail like that – it’s a federal offense.

 Vacation replacement?
 Never heard of it

 Since this incident, I’ve had an interesting situation every year around the winter holidays – my local postal carrier tends to take her vacation around that time, so guess who delivers parcels to my route?
 No one.
-They just mount up at the post office until they feel like delivering them.
+They just mount up at the post office until somebody feels like delivering them.
 This is the sort of behavior that only a business that has a monopoly could get away with.
 I now use UPS whenever I have a choice – not that they’re a whole lot more reliable, but at least there’s always a tracking number, and they look on tracking as part of their job.
 The post office’s response tends to be more along the lines of, “Well, why don’t you give it a few more days?
 Oh, you did.
 Well, give it a few more!”